 But, Secci adds, there's usually a driver found.
 In this case, the vehicle was empty.

-Emergency crews have since hauled the car up 400 feet from the bottom of the ravine.
+Emergency crews have been trying to recover the vehicle from the ravine.

 —Additional reporting by Whitney English